Diverse and welcoming, The Illinois Club draws its membership from all areas of the University

 have earned at least 60 credit hours by the beginning of the Spring 2021 semester,

-no earlier than December 2019 to apply.
-A minimum GPA of 2.75
+and graduate no earlier than December 2021.
+A minimum GPA of 3.0 at both

 Global Focus Award

-or an internationally focused program of study.
-For examples: second language,
+internationally focused program of study.
+For example: second-language study,

-etc. Applicants must demonstrate how their internationally focused work
+Applicants must demonstrate how their internationally focused work and/or volunteer plans

-Open to all students majoring or minoring in the Humanities.
+Open to all students majoring or minoring in the Humanities or Social Sciences.

-Applicants must demonstrate the benefits that studying the Humanities provide
+Applicants must demonstrate the benefits that studying the Humanities or the Social Sciences

-to themselves and their community.
-Majors/minors that may apply for
+provides to themselves and their community.
+Majors/minors that may apply for the Humanities

 Isabelle Purnell Education Award